Leading a Ride

 6. Map link (Strava, RideWithGps, etc.) if you have one.

-8. For road rides, remind for folks to fill out the online ride waiver (only needed once per year) to save them time.
+8. For road rides, remind folks to fill out the online ride waiver (only needed once per year) to save them time & remind them to ensure membership up to date.

 9. Print out the Ride Waiver Sheet; bring it to the start of the ride with a pen.
 Fill out the top and sign your name as the first rider.